What, When, Why & How of Deschooling

 Despite what you may read, there are no hard or fast rules for how long it takes for previously public or private schooled children to adjust to a more flexible, customized, and wholly different approach to education.
 However, the longer your child was previously in school, the longer it may take them (and you!) to embrace learning for learning’s sake.

 If your child feels bored during this time, or is struggling with the lack of structure, it’s fine to integrate some fun learning activities such as educational field trips, and to incorporate some engaging lessons that will keep your child’s brain active during the deschooling period.
 Time4Learning is an excellent deschooling tool because it’s completely flexible and able to be used when and how parents and students wish.
 Families can pick and choose the lessons and activities they want to use and even tie in the Time4Learning lessons with other hands-on adventures and day trips they are involved in.
-Time4Learning works as the ideal skill-building program while families are decompressing and reevaluating their learning plan.
+Time4Learning works as the ideal enrichment program while families are decompressing and reevaluating their learning plan.

 For more information on deschooling visit A2Z Homeschooling’s Deschooling Page